mountanton/CIDOC-QA-using-LLMs/README.md

 ## C. Evaluation Results
 In this page you can find all the generated queries for each method and the corresponding results in excel files.

+## D. Code
+In this page you can find the code for sparql generation and filtering